 What might be impacts of this regulation on digital transaction in Nepal ?

-The volume of mobile banking transactions is showing an uptrend in Nepal and similar is the case for digital wallets.
-Digital Payment is slowly starting to become a habit, especially among the young population.
+The volume of mobile banking transactions is showing an uptrend in Nepal and similar is the case for payments using digital wallets.
+Digital Payments is slowly starting to become a habit, especially among the young population.

 However, the new restrictions imposed on internet banking and mobile wallets are sure to directly impact online payment and e-commerce growth in Nepal.

 Compared to developed countries and our own neighbors like India and China, online banking and digital payments services in Nepal still have a long way to go.
 As per the latest data from Nepal Rastra Bank, nearly 65 lakh Nepalis use mobile banking and 8.5 lakhs use internet banking.
 And, it has been estimated that around 15 lakh people use digital wallets in Nepal like Khalti.
 However, growth potential is immense and this number is expected to grow exponentially.

 Digital transaction in Nepal should be made safer, not imposed with such restrictions.

-Digital wallets are largely viewed as a preferred mode of fund transfer for small value and to promote digital transaction in Nepal among people who cannot easily open a bank account, especially those in rural areas.
+Digital wallets are largely viewed as a preferred mode of fund transfer for small value and to promote digital transactions in Nepal among people who cannot easily open a bank account, especially those in rural areas.

 Mainly a cash-based economy, this new regulation might discourage the growth of digital transaction in Nepal, which is still at a nascent stage.
 There are fears, people will opt cash for higher transactions.
 It will surely impact the digital and cashless Nepal dream.
 Many people have expressed concern over new NRB regulations.
 They feel it will discourage electronic payments in Nepal, and promote usage of cash.